-Policies also govern the District's responsibilities to educate homeless and foster students as more fully set forth in Policy 251 - Students Experiencing Homelessness, Foster Care and Other Education Instability.
+The Policy that governs the District's responsibilities to educate homeless and foster students is more fully set forth in Policy 251 - Students Experiencing Homelessness, Foster Care and Other Education Instability.

 Proof of Residence (School Board Policy 200.1)

 Parents/guardians of all students registering in the School District must present three (3) acceptable proofs of residence to the school as part of the registration process before a student is permitted to attend school.
 Please see below for a list of documents: